 Stress can severely impact your ability to work effectively, often leaving you feeling overwhelmed and unable to complete even the simplest of tasks.
 This can lead to poor performance in the workplace, which adds even more pressure to your already stressed state of mind.
 Over time, prolonged stress at work can leave you feeling like taking leave away from work is the only way to feel yourself again and relieve the personal stress symptoms you are feeling.

 Taking stress leave can be sensitive because many people do not feel comfortable talking to their employers about their mental health.
 Every employer should take mental illness very seriously, as they should with any health issue that may arise with employees working at their company.
 Bradford Legal can help you have this conversation and contact your employer for you.

 If you’re still unsure about what stress leave is, take a look at our FAQ section below to learn more, or get in touch with Bradford Legal today so we can help you with your workers compensation stress leave claim.

 What is Work-Related Mental Stress?

 Work-related mental stress is loosely described as any adverse reaction suffered by an employee when the demands of the workplace are beyond the worker’s capabilities or are more than the worker can comfortably manage.
-Chronic stress has been found to contribute to numerous physical and mental states of disease.
+Chronic stress has been found to contribute to numerous physical and mental states of disease, including mental health conditions.